openflighthpc/retype-documentation/Retype_Documentation/USE/working_with_web_suite/flight_desktop.md

 ![](/images/flight_web_desktop_vnc.png)

-There are a few options for the desktop view, such as, making it Full Screen, changing to Zen Mode (terminal focussed with less widgets and buttons polluting the screen), disconnecting from the desktop session and terminating the session completely.
+There are a few options for the desktop view, such as, making it Full Screen, changing to Zen Mode (terminal focused with less widgets and buttons polluting the screen), disconnecting from the desktop session and terminating the session completely.

 ### A Note on Pasting